 APPROVAL

-The Board of Directors of the Company has approved the Financial Statements and the disclosure contained in this Management Discussion and Analysis.
+The Board of Directors of the Company has approved the condensed consolidated interim financial statements and the disclosure contained in this Management Discussion and Analysis.
 A copy of this MD&A will be provided to anyone who requests it.